Search

 Efficiency in 4K random write workloads is measured in IOPS per 1% CPU usage, as shown in Figure 9.

-Storage Spaces Direct with workload in mirror tier achieves up to 5,167 IOPS per 1% CPU usage, while StarWind VSAN NVMe-oF peaks at 3,093 IOPS per 1% CPU usage, making S2D approximately 67% more efficient.
-However, when the workload utilizes both S2D tiers, efficiency drops significantly, with a maximum of only 1,291 IOPS per 1% CPU usage, making it the least efficient of the three scenarios.
+Storage Spaces Direct with 100% of the workload in the mirror tier achieves up to 5,167 IOPS per 1% CPU usage, while StarWind VSAN peaks at 3,093 IOPS per 1% CPU usage, making S2D approximately 67% more efficient.
+However, when the workload utilizes both S2D tiers, mirror and parity, efficiency drops significantly, with a maximum of only 1,291 IOPS per 1% CPU usage, making it the least efficient of the three scenarios.

 64k random read: